CherrabiNesrine/CherrabiNesrine.github.io/_posts/2025-04-18-Hunting_Scheduled_Tasks.md

 ## 5. Next Steps

-After manual hunting, you can **automate detection** to make your defenses even stronger.
+After we finish our manual hunting, it’s a smart move to automate detection and make our defenses even stronger.

-- Check [SigmaHQ](https://github.com/SigmaHQ/sigma) for existing detection rules related to Scheduled Task abuse.
+- We can check [SigmaHQ](https://github.com/SigmaHQ/sigma) for existing detection rules related to Scheduled Task abuse.
-- Explore [Elastic Detections](https://github.com/elastic/detection-rules) in the official Elastic Security GitHub repository.
+- We should also explore the Elastic Security GitHub their [Elastic Detections](https://github.com/elastic/detection-rules) might have something ready for us.

-- Consider creating **custom alerts** in your SIEM based on the hunting queries you've built.
+And if needed, we can build our own custom alerts in the SIEM based on the hunting queries we’ve developed.

-Automation ensures that even stealthy scheduled task abuses are caught early — without relying only on manual investigations.
+By putting automation in place, we make sure that even the stealthiest Scheduled Task abuses are caught early  without depending only on manual investigations.

 ## 6. Conclusion
 In this blog, we simulated various attacker techniques involving scheduled tasks and explored practical hunting strategies to detect them.